 4) Instituto Cultural Cabanas and the Colunga Seats

-Built as an orphanage in the early 19th century, the beautiful Instituto Cultural Cabanas consists of a several rooms which are set around a main courtyard.
+Built as an orphanage in the early 19th century, the beautiful Instituto Cultural Cabanas consists of several rooms which are set around a main courtyard.
 Stunning murals by Orozco cover many of the walls and ceilings.
 Additionally, various temporary exhibitions are held in the surrounding rooms.

 Instituto Cultural Cabanas is a peaceful retreat from the city streets and a lovely place to wander through and explore.
 There is a lovely courtyard café, where you can enjoy a refreshing drink and take in some interesting sculptures at the same time.

 The building dominates Colonia Centro, a massive plaza, which becomes a hive of activity at weekends.
 Street performers entertain the crowds and stalls sell tasty Mexican treats.
 Passers-by sit on or simply admire the weird and wonderful bronze seat sculptures by Alejandro Colunga.
 The sculptures are great fun and provide perfect photo opportunities.